-Dr. Matt DeJonghProfessor of Computer Science and Department Chair
+Dr. Matt DeJonghProfessor of Computer Science, Computer Science Department Chair

 Matt DeJongh joined the Hope College Department of Computer Science in 2002.
 He teaches courses in software design, programming languages and computational theory, and serves as the department chair.
 He also serves as director of the Senior Seminar program, overseeing the capstone courses in which senior students write their lifeview papers before leaving Hope College.
 Matt came to Hope after working as a software engineer for a bioinformatics company.
 He has carried that expertise with him as he conducts interdisciplinary collaborative research with students and colleagues in both the computer science and biology departments.

 Matt has interests in both computer science and theology.
 His research centers around discovering more about energy-producing and disease-causing bacteria by developing software to determine the organism's metabolic capabilities based on its genome.
 He is also interested in the ways that digital technology is changing conceptions about human nature.

 - M.A., theological studies, Winebrenner Theological Seminary, 1998

 - Ph.D., computer science (artificial intelligence), The Ohio State University, 1991

 - M.S., computer science, The Ohio State University, 1986

 - B.S., computer science and mathematics, The Ohio State University, 1985

 HONORS, GRANTS & AWARDS

 - National Science Foundation, Collaborative Research: RUI: Modeling Transcriptome Inferred Gene Activity States for the Investigation of Metabolic and Regulatory Diversity of Sequenced Microbes, starting August 2017